jonathan-tolic/stj_test/README.txt

 Regarding future updates:

-*The app atm is monolithic and single threaded.
+*The app atm is monolithic and single threaded (mostly).
 This is not an issue with the log subscriber but IRC can be a bit of a bottleneck.
 Ideally I would at least break it into multiple threads and add synchronization to the Event Manager

 *I am not a fan of the default way flask handles routes, I would prefer using something like flask-classy and exposing methods as routes.
-However in this limited example id didnt seem needed
+However in this limited example it didnt seem needed

 *Naturally a proper frontend